hosseinshirinabadi/Extended-Pintos-OS-CS162/doc/project1.md

 The lock system causes the multiple file processes not interfere or cause a deadlock in the processes.

-###Additional Questions
+### Additional Questions

 #### 1.
 The test sc-bad-sp.c test is the one that tests this.
 If we look at the test we see that it invokes two lines of assembly by first moving the esp (stack pointer ) to 64*1024*1024 down which is about 64Mb.
-The exact line is line 18 : ‘movl $.-(64*1024*1024), %esp’ This moves the stack pointer to a invalid section not inside user memory.
-Therefore it crashes when a syscall is called in the same line by : int $0x30
+The exact line is line 18 : `movl $.-(64*1024*1024), %esp` This moves the stack pointer to a invalid section not inside user memory.
+Therefore it crashes when a syscall is called in the same line by : `int $0x30`
 This crashes because the stack pointer given to that syscall is invalid

 #### 2.